Things to do in Havana solo: visit during the carnival and make new friends.

 When Fuster was featured in National Geographics in 2013, after four decades of work, he said that his experiences inspired him to create a magnificent piece of art.

 This is why today you can admire Fuster’s life legacy in West Havana.
-It is all created by mosaic and pieces of everyday objects implemented in the neighborhood he made his life canvas.
+It is all created by mosaics and pieces of everyday objects implemented in the neighborhood where he made his life canvas.

 If you opt for a Cassic Car tour of Havana, negotiate with the driver to extend the tour and visit this remarkable place.